sahilLikes2Code/Rails-React-HIPAA-Starter/README.md

 - Sign Business Associate Agreements
 - Configure production security

-See the [HIPAA Compliance Checklist](#hipaa-compliance-checklist) for complete requirements.
+See the [HIPAA Compliance Checklist](#hipaa-compliance-checklist) and the [SOC 2 & GDPR Enhancements](#soc-2--gdpr-enhancements) sections for complete requirements and follow-on controls.

 ## 🚀 Quick Start